gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `entity_area(type, cx, cy, cz, dx, dy, dz)`

 Returns entities of a specified type in an area centered on `cx, cy, cz` and at most `dx, dy, dz` blocks away from the center point.
-Uses same selectors as `entities_list`
+Uses the same selectors as `entities_list`.

 ### `entity_selector(selector)`

-Returns entities satisfying given vanilla entity selector.
+Returns entities satisifying given vanilla entity selector.
 Most complex among all the methods of selecting entities, but the most capable.
-Selectors are cached so should be as fast as other methods of selecting entities.
+Selectors are cached so it should be as fast as other methods of selecting entities.

 ### `spawn(name, pos, nbt?)`